Susan Langdon

 Susan Langdon is the CEO of the Toronto Fashion Incubator (TFI).

 Career

 Langdon attended Ryerson University and completed the Fashion Design program.
 During the 1980s, she launched a line of clothes with the help of a financial backer.
-Sales reached $500,000 in her first year of activity.
+Sales reached $500,000 in her first season of activity.
 Langdon is the chief executive of the Toronto Fashion Incubator since 1994 where she has mentored many Canadian fashion designers, including David Dixon, Sunny Fong of Project Runway Canada, Joeffer Caoc, Sid Neigum, Foxy Originals, Jenny Bird, Arthur Mendonça, Laura Siegel, Line Knitwear and Smythe.